 Nature of Operations.
 Southwest Gas Corporation and its subsidiaries (the "Company") consist of two segments: natural gas operations ("Southwest" or the "natural gas operations" segment) and construction services.
 Southwest is engaged in the business of purchasing, distributing, and transporting natural gas for customers in portions of Arizona, Nevada, and California.
 Public utility rates, practices, facilities, and service territories of Southwest are subject to regulatory oversight.
 The timing and amount of rate relief can materially impact results of operations.
 Natural gas purchases and the timing of related recoveries can materially impact liquidity.
-Centuri Construction Group Inc. ("Centuri" or the "construction services" segment), a wholly owned subsidiary, is a full-service underground piping contractor that primarily provides utility companies with trenching and installation, replacement, and maintenance services for energy distribution systems, and industrial construction solutions.
+Results for the natural gas operations segment are lowest during late spring to early fall and improve during winter periods due to the seasonality incorporated in its regulatory rate structures.
+Centuri Construction Group, Inc. ("Centuri" or the "construction services" segment), a 96.6% owned subsidiary, is a full-service underground piping contractor that primarily provides utility companies with trenching and installation, replacement, and maintenance services for energy distribution systems, and industrial construction solutions.
 Centuri operations are generally conducted under the business names of NPL Construction Co. ("NPL"), Link-Line Contractors Ltd. ("Link-Line"), W.S.
 Nicholls Construction, Inc. and related companies ("W.S.
 Nicholls"), and Brigadier Pipelines Inc. ("Brigadier").
 Typically, Centuri revenues are lowest during the first quarter of the year due to unfavorable winter weather conditions.
 Operating revenues typically improve as more favorable weather conditions occur during the summer and fall months.

 Basis of Presentation.
 The condensed consolidated financial statements included herein have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles ("GAAP") have been condensed or omitted pursuant to such rules and regulations.
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") have been condensed or omitted pursuant to such rules and regulations.
 The preparation of the condensed consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 In the opinion of management, all adjustments, consisting of normal recurring items and estimates necessary for a fair presentation of results for the interim periods, have been made.
-It is suggested that these condensed consolidated financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the 2014 Annual Report to Shareholders, which is incorporated by reference into the 2014 Form 10-K, and the first quarter 2015 Form 10-Q.
+It is suggested that these condensed consolidated financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the 2014 Annual Report to Shareholders, which is incorporated by reference into the 2014 Form 10-K, and the first and second quarter 2015 reports on Form 10-Q.